Varsha0011/Mern-Task-Manager/README.md

 # MERN Task Manager

-A MERN application fotasks management.
+A MERN application for tasks management.

 ## Table of Contents